DrTol/GoalSeek_Python/README.md

 Raises a **GoalSeekError** if it cannot find a valid interval or the function is not finite at sampled points.

 ## Example Problems (described)
-> The concrete Python for these is in `[ExampleScript.py](https://github.com/DrTol/GoalSeek_Python/blob/master/ExampleScript.py)` inside the repo.
+> The concrete Python for these is in `ExampleScript.py` inside the repo: [ExampleScript.py](https://github.com/DrTol/GoalSeek_Python/blob/master/ExampleScript.py)

 1. Square equals target
 Find `x` such that `x^2 = 10`.
 (Classic root finding.)